vic-ma/howtodismantle.github.io/_posts/2023-12-01-Table-madness-How-to-modify-and-re-format-table-rows-dynamically-without-any-code.md

 ## Conclusion

-This article shows how easy it is to manipulate the output of a table control and define the adjustments with only a few mouse clicks.
-However sometimes more complex adjustments are necessary and the options are limit within the table control.
-In this case it's better to use a "Styled list" control and have an indiviual design for each row.
+This article shows how easy it is to manipulate the output of a table control with just a few clicks.
+But sometimes, more complex adjustments are needed, and the table control doesn't provide the capabilities to do so.
+In this case it's better to use a "Styled list" control and have an individual design for each row.